lillianmg/dog-app/README.md

+# Dog Walking App
+An app that will quickly let you know if it is safe to walk your dog outside today

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).